Beef Up Your Chord Progressions With Modal Interchange Chords

 Am7 | Dm7b5 | G7b9 | Cmaj7

-Primarily used as substitution to a regular II-V or IV-V chord progression.
+Primarily used as a substitution to a regular II-V or IV-V chord progression.

 - #IV-7b5 = F#-7b5 (Borrowed from C Lydian)